MicrosoftDocs/customer-voice/fp-docs/send-survey-microsoft-flow.md

 To view flow history:

-1. Open the survey for which you want to view flow history, and select **Send** from the toolbar at the top of the page.
+1. Open the survey for which you want to view flow history, and then select **Send** from the toolbar at the top of the page.

 2. On the **Microsoft Flow** tile, select **Flows configured**.